 In 1981, classful addressing, formally adopted as part of the Internet Protocol (IP) in RFC 790, was the Internet’s first major addressing scheme.
-The IP address was 32 bits in size, just as today, but was managed considerably differently.
-There were three address classes to chose from A, B, or C, corresponding to 8-bit, 16-bit, or 24-bit prefixes.
-No other prefix lengths were allowed, and there was no concept of nesting a group of 24-bit prefixes, for example, within a 16-bit prefix.
+The IP address was 32 bits in size, just like today.
+There were three address classes to choose from A, B, or C, corresponding to 8-bit, 16-bit, or 24-bit prefixes.
+No other prefix lengths allowed at that time, and there was no concept of nesting a group of 24-bit prefixes, such as, within a 16-bit prefix.

-There are two other classes were also defined; class D addresses and class E addresses, however, neither of these two address classes were normally used.
-Class D is used for Multicasting and is rarely used.
-Class E is an experimental address that is reserved for future use.
+There are also two other classes: class D addresses and class E addresses, however, neither of these two address classes were normally used.
+Class D address is used for Multicasting and Class E is an experimental address and reserved for future use.
 For humans, the easiest way to distinguish between different address classes is to use the first decimal number in the IP address.
 The figure below all aspects of IP classes.

 Classful networks use the classful subnet mask according to the leading bits in the first block of the IP address.
 Following is the detail of first three classes:-